 You don’t need us to tell you, but just a reminder that the restrictions are ever-changing, so please keep that in mind and check before you do anything or go anywhere.

 Your home or anywhere with internet

 Okay, so the best part of NightLife is that you get to cruise around the Academy of Sciences and check out all of the exhibits with a cocktail in hand, then hit the dance floor, visit another galaxy in the Planetarium, and interact with some smart scientists.
-While we’re sheltering-in-place, the museum is closed, which means it’s not possible to do all of those things, but you can attend Virtual NightLife events every other Thursday, an “eclectic mix of science, music, and art” streamed live.
+For obvious reasons, the museum is closed right now, which means it’s not possible to do all of those things, but you can attend Virtual NightLife events every other Thursday, an “eclectic mix of science, music, and art” streamed live.
 BYO cocktails.
 Miss those smart scientists also?
 NightShool, an online deeper dive into a "single science-related theme” happens on the Thursdays when NightLife isn’t happening.

 Golden Gate Park, the Presidio, Alamo Square, McLaren Park, etc.